 £50 could buy a disaster relief pack for one family to keep them safe, warm and fed.

 Exceptional monsoon rains caused landslides in the hills and massive floods in the terai (plains), killing dozens of people, destroying thousands of homes and laying to waste 80% of crops in some areas.
 Farmers waded through swollen rivers submerged to their necks to try and direct their cattle to safety but hundreds of animals were swept away by the torrent, which also disrupted healthcare services and interrupted water supplies.
-Families displaced by the floods are living in crowded conditions, at risk of water-borne diseases.
-INF’s partners in Nepal have already reached hundreds of families.
-We hope to keep hundreds more safe, warm and well-fed with your support.
+INF’s partners in Nepal reached hundreds of families.

 Nepal’s first Tornado destroys homes and kills at least 35 people.
 The storm swept across the Bara and Parsa districts on 31 March.
 The whirlwind razed rows of buildings, trees and electricity poles.
 It blocked roads and left villages without electricity or means of communication.
 Homes of those who could afford to build with concrete have survived.
 But families who were only able to build with stone, mud, and bamboo have lost everything.

 A landslide in the middle of the night swept away a Dalit village leaving one child dead and many homes destroyed.
 Money from the Disaster Relief Fund was released so that a local church organisation could provide emergency food rations, hygiene materials, mattresses and blankets straight away, showing the love of God in a very practical way.